Peter LeMarc: Breakthrough

 By 1987 LeMarc had created a reputation as a prolific live artist.
 In August LeMarc released his fifth album, which would become his huge breakthrough, selling gold (50,000 copies) and earned him his first Swedish Grammy Award.

 In February 1990 Välkommen hem! was released, earning him another gold record.
 The album was followed by an acclaimed tour, resulting in LeMarc receiving another Grammy, as lyricist of the year.

 In August 1991, Sången dom spelar när filmen är slut was released to wide acclaim.
 It contained some of his most prominent songs, such as "Little Willie John", "Evelina" and "Ett av dom sätt".
 The record soon sold platinum (100,000 copies).
 Det finns inget bättre came out in December 1992 and gave him his second platinum record, as well as two Grammys : one for lyricist of the year and one for video of the year.

 LeMarc premiered his most acclaimed tour to date in his hometown of Trollhättan, in February 1993.
 The concert met immediate critical praise.
-THis appearances at Cirkus in Stockholm were later released as the live album Buona Sera!
+These appearances at Cirkus in Stockholm were later released as the live album Buona Sera!
 Peter LeMarc Livslevande.

 In March 1995, Bok med blanka sidor was released, featuring prominent songs such as "Tess" and "Fyra steg i det blå".
 The record sold gold and LeMarc received another Grammis, as Male artist of the year.
 In 1996 the two collections LeMarcologi and LeMarxism were released.
 The former sold platinum.
 In March 1997, LeMarc entered the Decibel studio in Stockholm to record his eleventh studio album - Nio broars väg.
 The album would go on to sell platinum.

 Later career

 After enjoying a hugely popular career from 1987 to 1997, and after a hiatus, he made a comeback starting 2003 onwards with a series of new albums reaching the top of the Swedish Albums Chart.

-In addition to a prolific solo career, he has also written a number of songs for a variety of artists including Anna-Lotta Larsson, Jerry Williams, Totta Näslund, Christina Lindberg, Sven-Ingvars and has as well produced the Eldkvarn album Limbo.
+In addition to a prolific solo career, he has also written a number of songs for a variety of popular artists including Anna-Lotta Larsson, Jerry Williams, Totta Näslund, Christina Lindberg, Sven-Ingvars and has as well produced the Eldkvarn album Limbo.